anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 //the result

-//[-1-, -2-, -4-, -4-, -6-, -7-]</code></pre>
+//[-1-, -2-, -4-, -4-, -6-, -7-]`</pre>

 as simple as you see it doesn't filter any of the array values, it just returns each value as it is beside the "-" that we've added before and after each value.

-<code>map </code>in this case, is used like <code>forEach</code> loop, so it's basically looping through the array and returning each of them, but the main thing that we're using in our <code>removeDuplicates</code> function is the way it loops through each element of the array.
+`map `in this case, is used like `forEach` loop, so it's basically looping through the array and returning each of them, but the main thing that we're using in our `removeDuplicates` function is the way it loops through each element of the array.

 <pre class="wp-block-code"><code lang="javascript" class="language-javascript line-numbers">function removeDuplicates(array) {